GenericMappingTools/gmt/doc/rst/source/datasets/earth-age.rst

    :align: center
    :scale: 40 %

-Numerous geodynamic and geophysical studies considers both the seafloor depth and the seafloor crustal age.
-EarthByte has pioneer the creation of crustal age grids since 1997 and we offer the latest version for use in GMT.
+Numerous geodynamic and geophysical studies consider both the seafloor depth and the seafloor crustal age. `EarthByte <https://www.earthbyte.org/>`_ has pioneered the creation of crustal age grids since 1997 and we offer their latest version for remote use in GMT.

 Usage
 -----